Official Newsletter of the Sight-Loss

 NEED A MAGNIFIER?

-Two Screen Magnifier Systems (X50) have been donated to the Sight-Loss-Support Group.
+Several Screen Magnifier Systems have been donated to the Sight-Loss-Support Group.
 These are available to be loaned at no cost to a visually-impaired individual.
-One is an Optelec System about the size of a microwave oven; the other is a Video Eye Sidekick System mounted on a small table.
 If you are interested in using one of these systems in your home, please contact the office (814-238-0132 or firstname.lastname@example.org).

 Remember to check our website (www.slsg.org) for announcements, updates, and further information, and to follow “Sight-Loss Support Group of Central PA Inc” on Facebook.

 Autumn 2017 (September, 2017)